rock117/tushare-api/README.md

 #### Pagination Support

-The `TushareResponseList` macro automatically generates wrapper types with built-in pagination support.
-Each generated list type (e.g., `StockList`) contains:
+The generic `TushareEntityList<T>` container provides built-in pagination support with a clean, intuitive interface:

 - `items: Vec<T>` - The actual data items
 - `has_more: bool` - Whether more pages are available